klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > [!IMPORTANT]
 > It is recommended to install the required packages individually when using the `uv` environment manager.
 >
 > _Explanation:_ If using the `uv` environment manager, it is highly recommended to avoid using the [PyPI pyrosetta-distributed](https://pypi.org/project/pyrosetta-distributed/) package to install the required `pyrosetta.distributed` framework packages (which installs subpackages using `pip install ...`, so the subpackages will _not_ get registered as installed in the exported `uv` environment file).
-Instead, please install the required `pyrosetta.distributed` framework packages individually to register them properly in the uv project.
+Instead, please install the required `pyrosetta.distributed` framework packages individually to register them properly in the uv environment.

 > [!IMPORTANT]
 > It is recommended to use either the `pixi`, `conda` or `mamba` environment manager.